pmoorman/growthcasts/collections/_faq/faq1.md

 layout: faq-item
 heading: General
 faq:
-- How does this course help my business?: >
-    Building Growth in your business is a scalable and save way to build your company.
+- How does this course help my businesssss?: > Building Growth in your business is a scalable and save way to build your company.
 You'll also learn all the skills an entrepreneur needs.
 - What previous experience is needed?: >
     Elite is an intermediate/advanced level course.
 It assumes you already have basic business experience.
 If you don't have much previous experience, you should be ready for an aggressive learning curve. <br><br>